Transformations of High-Level Synthesis Codes for High-Performance Computing: Related Work

-Zohouri~et~al.~\cite{hamid_opencl} use the Rodinia benchmark to evaluate the performance of OpenCL codes on FPGA, employing optimizations such as SIMD vectorization, sliding-window buffering, accumulation interleaving, and compute unit replication across multiple kernels.
-We present a general description of a superset of these transformations, along with concrete code examples that show how they are applied in practice.
-Kastner~et~al.~\cite{parallel_hls_book} go through the implementation of many HLS codes in Vivado~HLS, focusing on algorithmic optimizations, and apply some of the transformations found here.
+\textbf{\emph{Transformations.}} Zohouri~et~al.~\cite{opencl_optimization} use the Rodinia benchmark to evaluate the performance of OpenCL codes targeting FPGAs, employing optimizations such as SIMD vectorization, sliding-window buffering, accumulation interleaving, and compute unit replication across multiple kernels.
+We present a generalized description of a superset of these transformations, along with concrete code examples that show how they are applied in practice.
+The DaCe framework~\cite{dace} exploits information on explicit dataflow and control flow to perform a wide range of transformations, and code generates efficient HLS code using vendor-specific pragmas and primitives.
+Kastner~et~al.~\cite{parallel_hls_book} go through the implementation of many HLS codes in Vivado~HLS, focusing on algorithmic optimizations. da~Silva~et~al.~\cite{module_per_object} explore using modern C++ features to capture HLS concepts in a high-level fashion.
 Lloyd~et~al.~\cite{opencl_host_optimizations} describe optimizations specific to Intel~OpenCL, and include a variant of memory access extraction, as well as the single-loop accumulation variant of accumulation interleaving.

-High-level, directive-based frameworks such as OpenMP and OpenACC have been proposed as alternative abstractions for generating FPGA kernels.
+\textbf{\emph{Directive-based frameworks.}} High-level, directive-based frameworks such as OpenMP and OpenACC have been proposed as alternative abstractions for generating FPGA kernels.
 Leow~et~al.~\cite{openmp_for_fpga_0} implement an FPGA code generator from OpenMP pragmas, primarily focusing on correctness in implementing a range of OpenMP pragmas.
 Lee~et~al.~\cite{openacc_to_fpga} present an OpenACC to OpenCL compiler, using Intel~OpenCL as a backend.
-The authors implement vectorization, replication, pipelining and streaming by introducing new OpenACC clauses.
+The authors implement horizontal and vertical unrolling, pipelining and dataflow by introducing new OpenACC clauses.
 Papakonstantinou~et~al.~\cite{cuda_to_fpga} generate HLS code for FPGA from directive-annotated CUDA code.